 Administrative services managers plan and coordinate services for the company, such as organizing meetings, managing mail distribution, and providing office upkeep.
 They maintain the facility and manage the office's regular needs.

 Advertising and marketing managers create new campaigns and manage staff to execute plans.
 From managing teams leading the design to handling vendor outreach to distribute ads, the manager is responsible for the campaign's success.

 Compensation and Benefits Manager

 Compensation and benefits managers determine how much employees are paid, how bonuses and salary increases are distributed and choose company health plans each year.
-From retirement plans to tuition reimbursement, compensation and benefits managers handle the complete compensation package for employees.
+From retirement plans to tuition reimbursement, compensation, and benefits managers handle the complete compensation package for employees.

+IT managers determine the technological needs of the company and plan on how to meet those needs.
 From developing infrastructure to coordinating software updates, IT managers ensure the company and its employees are working at full capacity.
 Additionally, the manager determines if there are any weaknesses in the system, such as outdated programs or overloaded servers, and determine if there are any security threats.